 Our main aim in this post is to help every parent understand what is happening in their toddler’s brain and body during each child development stage.
 It ensures they can provide the necessary support, encouragement, and structure.

 The infant stage is one of the vital child development stages.
 The main goal during this time is the growth and physical maturation of the baby.
 Parents can do it by establishing an intimate relationship with the baby and close family.
 A child should be loved and cared for at this stage and allowed to explore their surroundings.

 Toddler (12 to 30 months old)

-This child development stage is very important because of its twofold task: on one hand, it facilitates growth in physical size and mental capacity; on the other hand, this age period lays the foundations for child development in later years.
-In this stage, children become more independent and learn how to do tasks for themselves.
+This child development stage is critical because of its twofold task.
+On one hand, it facilitates growth in physical size and mental capacity; on the other hand, this age period lays the foundations for child development in later years.
+In this stage, children become more independent and learn how to do tasks themselves.
 They start being able to communicate their needs verbally or through gestures.
-The child starts exploring his surroundings by himself and may even show some signs of independence like getting dressed without needing help from parents or guardians.
+The child begins showing signs of independence, like getting dressed without help.

 Preschooler/Child (18 to 36 months old)

 Being a preschooler is all about learning new things, such as speaking and reading.
 During this time of child development stage, they should be given opportunities to try out various activities suitable for their age.

 The child tends to get more control and command over their body movements, speech, emotions, and thinking.
 Some of the things your child can smoothly do by this age include drawing, tossing a ball overhand, skipping, bouncing and dressing themselves.